taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ## Performance requirements

 An estimation of the rocket trajectory - apogee, acceleration, velocity and total operation time (pre-launch to recovery) were made to develop these performance requirements for the flight of a 1:10 scale Nike Smoke rcoket with a C6:5 engine.

+From these calculations, the apogee was estimated at 412 meters.
+With a minimum sampling rate of 45 Hz, the avionics system would acquire 206 pressure and acceleration samples upon reaching its apogee which satisfies an intial baseline performance for a minimum sampling rate.

+In addition, the total operation time from pre-launch to recovery was estimated as 104 seconds.
+This total oepration time drove the power capacity requirement.
+The power performance requirement was set to 180 seconds to provide a safety factor in case of unexpected recovery conflicts.

-The full calucations can be seen here: [Engineering Requirement Calculations](Calculations/req_calculations.pdf)
+The full calucations can be seen here: [Full Engineering Requirement Calculations](Calculations/req_calculations.pdf)